ShardFenix/DontBeStupid/README.md

 # DontBeStupid

-"If your argument can defend everything, you're an idiot."
+> "If your argument can defend everything, you're an idiot."
+> -Shard